blor15/Web-portfolio/README.md

 HTML, CSS, JavaScript and Bootstrap 5 Web Portfolio

-Creating a web portfolio for use and practing the below tech.
+Creating a web portfolio for use and practicing the below tech.

 Technologies used
 - HTML